-The International consultant is required to propose a more precise methodology within the Inception phase.
+Consultants are required to propose a more precise methodology within the Inception phase.
 UNICEF Guidance on conducting the Situation Analysis is requested as a reference for this purpose.

 Stages of the situation analysis:

 Within the assignment consultants should be engaged in establishing partnerships with all relevant stakeholders that can contribute to the SitAn development.
 This process will be supported by the UNICEF CO.